A Checklist for Open Enrollment Season

 But as grateful as you may be to have access to those benefits, registering for them can be a bit unnerving, too.
 The terminology may be unfamiliar unless you work in HR, and the menu is apt to change, at least a little, from year to year.
 The fact that you can typically adjust your benefits only during open enrollment season in the last few months of the year, before coverage begins for the following year, just adds to the unease.
 If you choose wrong, you're stuck with your benefits elections until next year.
 I'm sure I'm not the only one who makes benefits elections, reviews them, and reviews them again before finally hitting "OK" and then printing out the screen shot for good measure.

 Before you even get into reviewing changes in your benefits, take stock of your own needs, including changes in dependents and the healthcare needs for yourself or your family.
 Of course, you can add or subtract dependents at any time; you don't have to wait for open enrollment to do so.
 But having children, for example, can ramp up healthcare consumption.
 Have your prescriptions or doctors changed?
-Do you expect your own healthcare consumption and spending will increase, decrease, or stay the same in 2021 versus what it was in 2020?
+Do you expect your own healthcare consumption and spending will increase, decrease, or stay the same in 2022 versus what it was in 2021?
 Has your doctor urged that you go ahead with a big elective procedure next year?
+(A report from PwC cites pent-up demand for healthcare, caused by procedures delayed during the pandemic that are now getting scheduled, as a possible contributor to healthcare inflation for next year.)
 Don't try to forecast your spending down to the penny; a rough estimate is fine.

 The next step is to take a closer look at what benefits are on offer through your employer and how they've changed since the previous year.
 You'll naturally focus on how your healthcare premiums are changing, but don't stop there.
 Take into account the whole spectrum of healthcare outlays, including deductibles, copays, and out-of-pocket maximums.